antitokens/solana-collider/README.md

 # Presets:

-> You may need to issue some commands with `sudo` if your `.config` directory is protected.
+> You may need to issue some commands with `sudo` if your `.config` directory is protected

 | Command                       | Script                                                                                                                                                   |
 | ----------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------- |